frombeirutwithlove/ProtestTips/WhatToDo.md

 - Turn off message previews in your notifications:
   * iOS: Settings > Notifications > Show Previews: When Unlocked
   * Android: Settings > Apps & notifications > Notifications > On lock screen: Hide sensitive content
-- Use end-to-end encrypted apps like Signal or Whatsapp for messages and calls.
-Turn on disappearing messages if your messaging app supports it.
-- Take photos and videos without unlocking your device
-- If the police ask to see your phone, you can tell them that you do not consent to a search of your device.
-They might still be able to seize your phone and search it later, with a warrant, but at least it will be clear that you did not give them permission to do so.
 - Consider purchasing a case that has a ring or loop on it to keep your device securely in your hands.
 Especially if you are documenting the protest.